zavalalabs/zavalalabs.github.io/_posts/2026-04-01-EV-Charging-Optimization-in-Colorado.md

     "Other ChargePoint" : 12.34
 ```

 The cost pie makes one thing immediately obvious: UCAR/NCAR L2 charging dominates both spending and energy delivered.
 Everything else is rounding error by comparison.
-That's mostly a function of having access to workplace charging five days a week — if you don't have that, your pie looks very different.
+That's mostly a function of having access to workplace charging five days a week.
+If you don't have that, your pie looks very different.

 ## UCAR/NCAR ChargePoint: The Workhorse

-Over 17 months, 108 paid sessions at UCAR/NCAR ChargePoint stations in Boulder — primarily MESA LAB, with occasional use of FOOTHILLS LAB, CENTER GREEN, and the RAF station in Broomfield.
+Over 17 months, 108 paid sessions at UCAR/NCAR ChargePoint stations in Boulder, primarily MESA LAB, with occasional use of FOOTHILLS LAB, CENTER GREEN, and the RAF station in Broomfield.
 These are Level 2 chargers delivering right around 5.8 kW on average, which is exactly what you'd expect from a 240V L2 station up against the Solterra's 6.6 kW onboard AC charger.

 **108 sessions.
 3,150.59 kWh. $1,794.88. $0.57/kWh average.**